TheArctesian/coalas/log.md

 <br>
 <strong>Description: </strong>

 The previous log was a lie, I did not finish everything it was a buggy mess.
-I rewrote from scratch and now only have the write function left
+I rewrote from scratch and now only have the write function left.
+Also wrote the docs after brain stopped working and updating the todo file

 <hr>